 This is another one of my “write to refer people to later” posts.

-2. I am rather more likely to grant a retweet request, particularly one involving a charity or otherwise involving money, if it’s from someone I already know.
+2. I am rather more likely to grant a retweet request, particularly one involving a charity, Kickstarter or otherwise involving money, if it’s from someone I already know.
 If you are a person I don’t know, and from my point of view you’ve randomly popped up asking for a retweet, your chances are not hugely good.
+Please note that following me on Twitter does not mean I know you, even if I’ve responded to you at one point or another.

 3. Part of the reason for this is that I don’t just retweet blindly.
 When I’m retweeting something, particularly relating to charity/fundraising, the message now comes from me as well as from you (that’s why you sent it to me, after all — to take advantage of my notability with my Twitter followers).
 That means I need to check out the thing and decide whether you’re legitimate or some sort of scam.
 This takes at least a little bit of time.
 Sometimes I don’t have time.
 And by “sometimes” I mean “often.”